azidmiracle/TQC-Competition/README.md

 # Design

 ## Database
-There is already a database which MS Access.
+There is already a database which is MS Access.

 ## Interface